Blacksburg Booger Jim’s Hollow offers family friendly frights

-He ended up shutting his kid up and murdering his child.
-When he realized what he’d done he couldn’t live with himself any more.
-So we went and hung himself off the bridge they call Booger Jim’s Bridge.”
-Farnsworth said.

 Farnsworth started Booger Jim’s Hollow in 2006.
-It was one trail, he’d originally named Trail of Screams.
+It was originally just one trail, the Trail of Screams.

 Over the last 14 years, Farnsworth grew the business into a haunted trail and two haunted houses with more than 40 employees.